Evaluate HF Communication Links

 1. Bring the 3D Graphics window to the front.

-2. Open the 3D Graphics window properties ().
+2. Click Properties () in the 3D Graphics window toolbar.

 5. Click OK to accept the changes and close the Properties Browser.

 A scenario's RF Environment properties enable you to model environmental factors that can affect the performance of a communications link.
-They are set at the scenario level and can be overridden or varied at the individual STK object level.
+You can set them at the scenario level and also override or vary them at the individual STK object level.

 For this scenario, use the default VOACAP parameters except for Sun Spot Number and Compute Alternative Frequencies.

-• The predicted sunspot number for this analysis is 5.
-The actual sunspot number or predicted number can be queried at websites such as Australian Government - Bureau of Meterorology, Space Weather Services or SpaceWeatherLive.
+The predicted sunspot number for this analysis is 79.
+You can find the actual sunspot number or predicted number at websites such as Australian Government - Bureau of Meterorology, Space Weather Services, or SpaceWeatherLive.

 3. Click OK to accept the changes and close the Properties Browser.

-NVIS radio waves travel near-vertically upwards into the ionosphere where they are refracted back down and can be received within a circular region up to 650 kilometers (km) from the transmitter.
+NVIS radio waves travel near-vertically upwards into the ionosphere, where they are reflected back down and can be received within a circular region up to 650 kilometers (km) from the transmitter.
 The first analysis is between two sites that are approximately 60 km apart.
 They are separated by a mountain range.

 The transmitter site sits in high desert.

-1. Using the Insert STK Objects Tool, insert a Transmitter () object using the Insert Default method.
+1. Insert a Transmitter () object using the Insert Default () method.

 3. Click OK.

-The Complex Transmitter model allows you to select among a variety of analytical and realistic antenna models, and to define the characteristics of the selected antenna type.
+The Complex Transmitter model enables you to select from among a variety of analytical and realistic antenna models and to define the characteristics of the selected antenna type.

 1. Open NVIS_HF_Tx's () properties ().

-Dipole antennas are modeled analytically, using modeling equations that can be found in standard antenna texts.
+Dipole antennas are modeled analytically, using modeling equations found in standard antenna texts.
 The NVIS transmitter antenna's design frequency covers a range of frequencies from 3 MHz through 10 MHz.

 1. Select the Antenna tab.